Victoria government logo

 • written decisions not provided in a timely manner.

-If a PERSONAL grievance is lodged outside of the 28 day period without a request for special circumstances to be considered, the Senior Chairperson may offer the appellant the opportunity to do so.
-This opportunity will only be provided to those applications that the Senior Chairperson determines fall within the jurisdiction of the Board to hear and determine.
-The fact that an applicant is not aware of the MPB or their right to lodge a grievance is unlikely to be considered a special circumstance.
+If a personal grievance is lodged outside of the 28-day period without a request for special circumstances to be considered, the senior chairperson may offer the appellant the opportunity to do so.
+This opportunity will only be provided to those applications that the senior chairperson determines fall within the jurisdiction of the Merit Protection Boards to hear and determine.
+The fact that an appellant does not know about the Merit Protection Boards or their right to lodge a grievance is unlikely to be considered a special circumstance.

 Lodge a grievance application

-If you encounter problems lodging your grievance online try closing your browser.
+If you encounter problems lodging your grievance online try closing your browser and starting again.

 You must provide a copy of the written decision which is the subject of your grievance application.